truthofmatthew/how-to-be-the-cto/product management/6- Metrics with Origin Source Sorting.md

    - Based on your findings, allocate resources to the most effective sources and make changes to improve underperforming ones.
    - Example: Increase budget for Google Ads and optimize email campaigns to boost engagement.

-#### Example: Online Bank

-Imagine you work for an online bank called Simple, which has no physical branches.
-Here’s how you could sort and analyze metrics by origin source:

-1. **Identify Origin Sources:**
-   - Users can come from social media ads, search engines, and referral programs.

-2. **Select Metrics to Track:**
-   - Track metrics like sign-up rate, number of transactions, and user retention.

-3. **Collect Data:**
-   - Use the bank’s analytics tools to gather data on these metrics for each origin source.

-4. **Analyze Data:**
-   - Compare sign-up rates and transaction numbers for users coming from social media, search engines, and referrals.

-5. **Interpret Results:**
-   - Identify which source brings the most engaged users and generates the most transactions.

-6. **Adjust Strategy:**
-   - Invest more in the channels that bring the best users and improve strategies for other channels.

 #### Challenges with Origin Source Sorting

 - **Data Complexity:** Sorting and analyzing data from multiple sources can be complex.